Oliver Belmont: Career

 Belmont was a member of the banking firm of August Belmont and Co., New York City.
 He became publisher of the Verdict, a weekly paper.

 Belmont served as delegate to the Democratic National Convention in 1900, and was elected as a Democrat from New York's 13th District to the Fifty-seventh Congress serving from March 4, 1901, until March 3, 1903.
 He was not a candidate for renomination in 1902.

 Belcourt

 Oliver received a huge inheritance when his father died in 1890.
 Oliver was a bachelor at the time of his father's death and decided to build a summer house in Newport.
 Richard Morris Hunt was the architect for Oliver's Newport mansion, Belcourt.
 Belmont designed Belcourt as he pleased.
 Hunt was hesitant with the design of Belcourt, but he concentrated on his guiding principle that it was his client's money he was spending.
-The entire first floor was composed of a multitude of stables for Belmont's prized horses.
+The first floor had stables and carriage areas incorporated into the main structure in order to accommodate Belmont's prized horses.
 The monumental Gothic rooms with their huge stained-glass windows were emblazoned with the Belmont coat of arms.